 The library cannot assure that data or files downloaded by users are virus-free.
 The library is not responsible for damages to equipment or data on a user’s personal computer from the use of data downloaded from the library’s Internet service.

 Iowa & federal laws make it illegal to download or purvey child pornography, purvey pornography to children, or to commit fraudulent acts using the Internet.
+Use of the internet to view or access obscene materials is prohibited.

 Privacy in using the Internet in the library cannot be guaranteed.
 There exists a possibility of inadvertent viewing by others.
 Customers are urged to respect the sensibilities of others when accessing information that may reasonably be offensive to someone else.